BernardDev/BernardDev/README.md

 ### Hey there, this is the gist of me 👋

-I'm a allround JavaScript web developer mostly working with React, Express & Postgres, though I never shy away from a new challange.
-Coming from a graphics design background with a focus on interaction, I have a lot of affinity with the front-end, but I feel comfortable programming API's as well.
+I'm am a developer with passion for creating innovative solutions.
+With a background in frontend development and a knack for problem-solving, I thrive on turning ideas into functional and user-friendly applications.

-I finished a bachelor in Concept & Product Development.
-Worked as a designer freelance and in broadcasting.
-Making electronic music is what ties my life together.
-I'm a certified audio engineer with a studio stuffed with synths, so I can safely say that I'm also a bit of an audio geek.
+For two years I have been developing web-based application driving real-world impact at a digital agency in Amsterdam.
+Now I am ready for next steps.

-I'm looking to join a development team.
-As a team you can get stuff done right!
-I feel at best in a social and innovative environment.
+Up for|grep!

-- 👨🏽‍💻 I’m working on a API with appealing front-end mapping the history of synthesizers!
-You can find it [here](https://github.com/BernardDev/synth-api)
+- 👨🏽‍💻 I’m working on a web app with Strapi and NextJS.
+You can find it [here](https://github.com/BernardDev/white-label-restaurant-app)
-- 🌱 In the process of learning Typescript and Ruby.
+- 🌱 In the process of learning NextJS
-- 📫 How to reach me: [bernard.devworks@gmail.com]();
+- 📫 How to reach me: [bernard.devworks@gmail.com];
 - 📝 This is my [resume](https://issuu.com/bwittgen/docs/2021_resume_bernardwittgen)

 <br/>